eleven01team/e01_docs/README.md

 1. git clone  [git@github.com](https://developers.eleven01.io/)  :eleven01team/deployment-scripts.git
 2. Change directory to deployment-scripts and run bootstrap.sh
-3. This script will install all prerequisites which includes -a.
+3. This script will install all prerequisites which includes.
+  -a.
 Tessera (0.6)